Last updated 01 Feburay 2020.

 The Scottish and UK governments have also taken the following measures to help support tenants and landlords, including:

-- The Scottish Government increasing the Discretionary Housing Payment (DHP) budget, by an additional £5m with a further £3m increase announced in the 2020 Programme for Government.
+- The Scottish Government increasing the Discretionary Housing Payment (DHP) budget.
 DHPs are available to people eligible for housing benefit/housing costs element of Universal Credit to help pay their rent.
 Councils administer DHPs.

-- The Scottish Government announcing a new £10m Tenant Hardship Loan fund in the 2020 Programme for Government.
-This will focus on tenants unable to access other forms of support for their housing costs.
-It will provide interest free loans to support those struggling to meet their rent costs due to the pandemic and should be available later in the autumn.
+- The Scottish Government establishing a new £10m Tenant Hardship Loan fund.
+This provides interest free loans to support those struggling to meet their rent costs due to the pandemic.

 - The UK Government increasing the Local Housing Allowance rate.
 This is the maximum housing benefit that can be paid to tenants living in private rented housing, although it still only covers the cost of housing at the lower end of the market.

 - Landlords with tenants experiencing financial difficulties due to the pandemic have been able to apply for a mortgage payment holiday.
-The initial deadline for applying ended on 31 October 2020, although on 2 November the Financial Conduct Authority (FCA) announced further proposals to support mortgage borrowers affected by the pandemic.
-FCA guidance is expected to be published soon.
+The deadline for applying has been extended to 31 March 2020.
+Other tailored support may be available

 - Private landlords unable to take a mortgage holiday may be able to apply to the Scottish Government’s landlord Covid-19 loan support scheme.